Ab-initio molecular dynamics (= AIMD ) is too time-consuming, useless, dealing with unreal atoms.

 Molecular dynamics is useless

-Ab-initio (or Car-Parrinello ) molecular dynamics (= AIMD, CPMD ) treating multiple electrons as one pseudo-electron DFT with pseudopotential is useless, unable to predict anything.
+Ab-initio molecular dynamics (= AIMD ) treating the whole molecules as one-fake-electron DFT model with pseudopotential lacking real atomic shape is useless, unable to predict anything.

 (Fig.1) Ab-initio MD just changes coefficients (= c ) of artificially-chosen fake electron's wavefunction lacking real atomic shape.